GaraziLS/DevCamp-Capstone-Fontend/1-Frontend/Project READMEs Frontend/2- Creating the homepage.md

     }
 ```

+> Later renamed to SingleGenerator() and to SingleItem.

 Yes, in react you can return components inside functions.

 In order to render this we need to use curly brackets, because when you want to slide some JavaScript code into your render function here, you need to use curly brackets, and we are rendering the function that has a component inside it: